drwahyudi/drwahyudi.github.io/code/gee-bs/index.md

 This is a template code for the backscatter for channel roughness analysis using the _Google Earth Engine_.
-Please adjust it to your needs.
+Please adjust it to your need.
 Or, you can go to  <a href="https://code.earthengine.google.com/3ac99827537c2cc616b107751ad7f26d">*https://code.earthengine.google.com/3ac99827537c2cc616b107751ad7f26d*</a>.